sharmstr/4_Corners_Probe/README.md

 This will not change the default SW corner probing routine found on the PathPilot probing page.

-DISCLAIMER:  Use at your own risk.
+<b>DISCLAIMER</b>:  Use at your own risk.
 After installing you should test each routine with your probe far away from any part.
 Use your finger to trigger the probe.